-Dr Sarah Irwin
+Professor Sarah Irwin

-I have convened the new programme of staff student workshops through which we are further engaging our undergraduate students in the research culture of the School as a whole.
-I have extensive MA and PhD supervision experience.
+I have convened the new programme of staff student workshops through which we are further engaging our undergraduate and MA students with the research culture of the School as a whole.
+I have extensive MA and PhD supervision and examining experience.

 I am interested in supervising PhD students in the following areas: